 It’s not just about shaping the tip or adjusting its size, though.
 Often, the tip needs to be strengthened to reduce drooping, which is also part of the steps needed to achieve better tip definition.
 When the patient in the video smiles seven weeks after her surgery, the tip stays upright and doesn’t droop downwards.
 Along with strengthening and defining the tip, the surgery also reduced the width of the nose and improved its slope, so that it dips just above the tip (called a supratip break), further defining it.

 The patient also had nostrils which flared slightly and were slightly wide.
-To make her nostrils narrower and to reduce how much they flared, Dr. Epstein made Weir excisions both on the inside and outside of the nostrils.
+To make her nostrils narrower and to reduce how much they flared, Dr. Bared made Weir excisions both on the inside and outside of the nostrils.
 Also known as wedge excisions, the process involves cutting away skin from the nose to make the nostrils smaller in size.
 Excising skin from the outside of the nose changes the shape of the nostril somewhat (this is called an alar flare reduction), while excising skin from the internal and external areas can make the nostril even smaller (this is called an alar base reduction).

 Incisions and Scars